Nichifor Crainic: Politics

+After World War II

 After the Soviet army defeated the Germans and occupied Romania, Crainic went into hiding.
 A trial was conducted in his absence and he was found guilty of crimes against the people.
-He was eventually caught and imprisoned by the Romanian authorities in 1947, and spent 15 years in Văcăreşti and Aiud prisons.
+He was eventually caught and imprisoned by the Romanian authorities in 1947, and spent 15 years in Văcărești and Aiud prisons.
 He was expelled from the Academy by the Communist regime.

 Between 1962 and 1968 he was the editor of the Communist propaganda magazine Glasul Patriei ("The Voice of the Fatherland")—a magazine published in Romania by the Romanian Communist regime but sold only abroad, which they used as a tool to try to influence the Romanian intellectual émigrés to be patriotic and not work against the Communist Romania.

+On 8 May 1995, after the fall of Communism, 10 of the sentences pronounced during the Post-World War II Romanian war crime trials were overturned by the Supreme Court of Justice.
+They were part of the 14 war criminals convicted in the "Journalists' trial" of 1945.
+Attorney General Vasile Manea Drăgulin presented the convictions decided upon in 1945 as illegal, believing the interpretation of the evidence to have been “retroactive, truncated, and tendentious”, therefore amounting to a “conviction decision, whose content is a synthesis of vehement criticism of their activity, to which we forcefully ascribed the character of war crimes”.
+The most notorious name in this lot was likely that of Crainic.
+An ardent pro-fascist and admirer of Adolf Hitler and Benito Mussolini, he was vice-president of the National Christian Party and then Antonescu's Minister of Propaganda.
+Crainic was among the 10 who were rehabilitated and he was welcomed back into the Romanian Academy.